45th Reunion

 Location TBD

 If the reunion is ending too soon for you, meet up after the Farewell Brunch and Survey.
-We’ll announce an outdoor destination where we’ll hang out.
+(Destination TBD, depending on weather.)

 *Class photos celebrate the spirit and unity of each Class.
 Only the official Harvard and Radcliffe class banners are authorized for display.
 Signs, flags, banners, or similar items will not be permitted.
 Individuals with such items will be asked to remove them.
 If they are not removed, the photo will not be distributed.
 All persons participating in the Class Photo are expected to abide by the AA&D community expectations.